South Dakota Court Records

 After the testimonies, the defense attorney shall open their arguments, and the defendant will do the same.
 Afterward, the prosecutor will be allowed to conclude the complaint to the jury.

 After the presiding judge has given the instructions, the jurors are expected to reach a unanimous verdict concerning the defendant.
-Essentially, in South Dakota circuit courts, if a criminal case is tried without a jury, the judge will decide the case.
+In South Dakota circuit courts, if a criminal case is tried without a jury, the judge will decide the case.
 Usually, the judge gives the judgment at the hearing, but sometimes, the judge requires more time to reach a verdict.

 Can You Be Put on Trial Twice for the Same Crime in South Dakota?